A single copy of this article may be reprinted for personal, noncommercial use only.

-- Bladder damage, which can result in an inability to control urination (incontinence) or an inability to urinate at all (urinary retention)
+- Inability to control urination (incontinence) or an inability to urinate at all (urinary retention)

 - Bladder stones

-Prostate laser surgery has several potential advantages over transurethral resection of the prostate (TURP) and open prostatectomy, the enlarged prostate procedures to which others are generally compared.
+A number of procedures are available to treat BPH, but laser surgery has several potential advantages over other methods, such as transurethral resection of the prostate (TURP) and open prostatectomy.
 The advantages generally include:

 - Lower risk of bleeding.
 Because there is a low risk of bleeding with laser surgery, it can be a good option for men who take medication to thin their blood or who have a bleeding disorder that doesn't allow their blood to clot normally.

 - Shorter or no hospital stay.
-Laser surgery can generally be done without an overnight hospital stay (as an outpatient procedure) or with only one night in the hospital.
-Other prostate treatments such as TURP or open prostatectomy may require a longer hospital stay.
+Laser surgery can be done on an outpatient basis or with just an overnight hospital stay.
+Other prostate treatments, such as open prostatectomy or transurethral resection of the prostate (TURP), may require a longer hospital stay.

-- More immediate results.
-Urinary results from laser surgery are noticeable right away, while it can take several weeks to months to see noticeable improvement with other enlarged prostate procedures or with medications.
+- More-immediate results.
+Improvements in urinary symptoms from laser surgery are noticeable right away, while it can take several weeks to months to see noticeable improvement with medications.